 Workarounds like that do inevitably create complexity in software, have drawbacks and caveats and should be carefully weighted out.
 The more complex the project becomes, more resources it consumes – requiring more developers, more time and more effort.

 To be perfectly clear, its not that these approaches don’t have their applications, far from it – it would not be possible to build some aspects of the modern web if it weren’t for these technologies.
-If your company website is your primary business and you have the resources to pursue advanced web architectures for all the right reasons like performance, scale, security and cost effectiveness, the extra complexity is a good trade off.
+If your company website is your primary business and you have the resources to pursue advanced web architectures for all the right reasons like performance, scale, and security, the extra complexity is a good trade off.

 While discussing the topic of headless CMSes, its worthwhile saying that the more traditional players in the CMS segment these days all fit perfectly into this architecture pattern and are able to work headless.
 Well represented open source systems like WordPress or Drupal both expose a rich set of content APIs that can be used to siphon off content to wherever it needs: powering your email marketing, multiple native or web applications or statically generated websites.
 A system like WordPress, holding a 30% market share of all websites out there, benefits from having a polished content management experience that most people are already familiar with.
 Given this flexibility, its also possible to start with a regular CMS powered website and grow into leveraging specialized frontends by going headless later if you identify specific reasons to do so.